textomatic/nutrition-bot/README.md

 ```
 &nbsp;
 ## Nutrition Bot (Streamlit):
-* Refer to the [README.md](https://github.com/textomatic/nutrition-bot/blob/st/README.md) at this link to run the streamlit based web application or access it [here](https://nutrition-bot.streamlit.app).
+* Refer to the [README.md](https://github.com/textomatic/nutrition-bot/blob/st/README.md) at this link to run the Streamlit-based web application or access it [here](https://nutrition-bot.streamlit.app).
-* You can find the code for the stremalit web-app [here](https://github.com/textomatic/nutrition-bot/tree/st)
+* You can find the code for the Streamlit web-app [here](https://github.com/textomatic/nutrition-bot/tree/st)